 In the world of human resources, it sometimes feels like the Great Recession never ended.

-According to research from the Hackett Group, even with projected revenue growth for 2014 up 7 percent year over year, corporate HR budgets have been essentially flat — if not in decline.
+According to research from the Hackett Group, even with projected revenue growth up 7 percent year over year, corporate HR budgets have been essentially flat — if not in decline.
 Operations budgets are down a percent.
 Departmental staffing is down almost 3 percent.
-According to Hackett, human resources was the only business function in 2014 to experience cuts to both staffing and budgets.
+According to Hackett, human resources was the only business function to experience cuts to both staffing and budgets.

-As HR leaders look to 2015, finding ways to increase efficiency will be the year’s top task.
+As HR leaders look to the future, finding ways to increase efficiency will be the year’s top task.

 Yet improving departmental productivity is shaping up to be no easy goal.
 With revenues back on the rise, organizations are bringing on new employees, rolling out new programs and plans, and investing in new offices, new partnerships, and new acquisitions.
 In a more perfect world, HR budgets should be ramping up to help manage all that personnel activity, not staying locked flat at mid-recession levels.